Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
-UseMailBoxAddress | boolean | Whether the user's mail address of the location is used or not VerificationMethod | string | Verification type for item delivery or return pick-up.
-Currently we support `OTP` VerificationValue | string | Value of the specified VerificationMethod
+UseMailBoxAddress | boolean | Whether the user's mail address of the location is used or not VerificationMethod | string | Verification type used for item delivery or return pick-up.
+Currently we support `OTP` VerificationValue | string | Value of the specified `VerificationMethod`